KPHarmon/database-workshop/README.md

 * More Features
 	* Create an admin account that is capable of deleting accounts.
 	* Allow users to update their information.
-	* Create an interesting application that can utilize this login system and databases!
+	* Create an interesting application that can utilize this login system and database!